nf-core/chipseq/docs/usage.md

 #### Multiple runs of the same library

-The `group` and `replicate` identifiers are the same when you have re-sequenced the same sample more than once (e.g. to increase sequencing depth).
+Both the `group` and `replicate` identifiers should be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
 The pipeline will perform the alignments in parallel, and subsequently merge them before further analysis.
-Below is an example where the second replicate of `WT_BCATENIN_IP` and `WT_INPUT` has been re-sequenced multiple times:
+Below is an example where the second replicate of the `WT_BCATENIN_IP` and `WT_INPUT` groups has been re-sequenced multiple times:

 ```bash
 group,replicate,fastq_1,fastq_2,antibody,control